🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Bitfinex fees: a screenshot of Bitfinex professional trading features.

-OTC desk trades have no fees at all, while trading directly with others costs 10 basis points (0.1%) per trade for both parties.
+Under the legacy fee structure, OTC desk trades had no fees at all, while trading directly with others cost 10 basis points (0.1%) per trade for both parties.

 Comparison With Other Crypto Exchanges